Volumetric Ergodic Control: Introduction

 In this work, we extend the standard ergodic control formulation~\cite{mathew_metrics_2011} to incorporate volumetric state representations.
 We also introduce a sample-based volumetric representation that accommodates arbitrary robot bodies or sensor models, provided these models can be expressed as samples (see Fig.~\ref{fig:erasing_final_timestep} for examples).
 We call our method \emph{volumetric ergodic control (VEC)}.
 Our method preserves the ability of standard ergodic control to handle nonlinear dynamics and guarantee asymptotic coverage, while adding minimal computational overhead for real-time control.
 We benchmark VEC through a series of tasks against standard ergodic control, including erasing tasks with varying end-effector shapes and search tasks with a differential-drive robot and a quadcopter.
 Experimental results show that our method improves ergodic coverage efficiency by more than a factor of two while achieving a $100\%$ task completion rate across experiments.
 Lastly, we demonstrate the effectiveness of VEC on a Franka robot performing mechanical erasing tasks.
-In summary, the contributions of this paper are threefold: \begin{enumerate}[leftmargin=*] \item Ergodic control formulation based on volumetric states; \item Sample-based volumetric state representation, compatible with arbitrary robot and sensor geometries; \item Validation of VEC in simulation and hardware, demonstrating improved coverage efficiency and reliability. \end{enumerate}
+In summary, the contributions of this paper are threefold: \begin{enumerate}[leftmargin=*] \item Ergodic control formulation based on volumetric states; \item Demonstrating that VEC is compatible with and benefits from sample-based representations; \item Validation of VEC in simulation and hardware, demonstrating improved coverage efficiency and reliability. \end{enumerate}